Crio-Bytes/Miscellaneous/My Notes Application/README.md

 #### Micro challange

 Complete the microbyte, enter the any information that you want to save and save the information via pressing the "Save Button".
-Close the app and reopen the app again, see there is the information enter by you will display at the top of the screen.
+See what happens after the restarting of an app?

 ## Congrats Dev!
 You successfully created "My Notes Appication".